News from our work

 Sendea Academy trains 100 solar technicians for international aid project

-Based on its training experience, Sendea Academy has been contracted to train 100 solar technicians in the operation and maintenance of PV solar systems for an international aid project in northern Uganda.
+Based on its training experience, Sendea Academy was commissioned to train 100 solar technicians in the operation and maintenance of PV solar systems for an international aid project in northern Uganda.

 February 2023